Who are we?

 Adult and youth competitors compete at official Ninja Challenge League Qualifiers to earn their spot at the Ninja Challenge League Finals held in early October each year.

-Qualifiers are held from February to June.
+Qualifiers are held from February to early September.

 Competitors get one attempt to clear the course and are ranked based on who gets the furthest in the fastest time.